Sourdough starter not rising? Is something else going wrong? This post addresses common sourdough starter issues.

-A sourdough starter is a collection of wild organisms.
-Therefore, it's never a black and white process that's the same for everyone.
-There are so many variables when it comes to creating a starter.
-Temperature, humidity, water, flour, and so forth.
+An active sourdough starter is a collection of wild organisms.
+Therefore, it’s never a black-and-white process that’s the same for everyone.

-The best thing you can do is observe your own starter.
+The best thing you can do is observe your own sourdough starter.
 When you run into a problem you can tweak and test to find what works best for your starter.
 This post will run through some of the common issues of sourdough starters.

 Creating a starter